Edward Wadham: Career

 Aged twenty-three, Edward Wadham arrived in Ulverston by the "New Times" stagecoach on 1 February 1851 as mineral agent to the Duke of Buccleuch.
 His first action was to install weighing machines at Dalton-in-Furness railway sidings and Ulverston Canal.
 The move was not popular with the carters of iron ore.

 A significant conversation occurred on 5 April when he asked Mr Cranke, land agent to the Duke, for an advance on his salary.
 Cranke offered him an easy mining job, which he was unable to accept for fear of Mr Lumley, the Duke's chief steward.
 Cranke advised him to write for permission, and on 17 April he wrote to Mr Lumley thanking him for his permission to take up any small engineering job that might come his way.

 He was soon engaged as mineral agent to William Lowther, 2nd Earl of Lonsdale and surveying the line of tramways for Harrison Ainslie & Co.
 Mr Cranke was also consulted about his moving into Lindal Mount with William George Ainslie, son of Montague Ainslie of Grizedale New Hall, grandfather to Jack Ainslie, Liberal MP.
 They shared a house and rented stables together for some years, and Edward Wadham later married William's sister Mary Elizabeth Ainslie.

 Wadham remained at Lindal Mount until he moved into Millwood Manor, built for him by the Duke of Buccleuch, in 1862.
 As a Director of the Furness Railway he later had his own railway siding extended to the bottom of his garden at Millwood Manor.
 He was elected Associate of the Institution of Civil Engineers on 6 December 1853, and Member of the Institution of Civil Engineers on 17 December 1866, and was connected with the Institution for sixty of his eighty-five years.

-In February 1872 following a bad attack of rheumatism he was certified as unfit to work underground, and the work of surveying the pits passed to his employees.
+In February 1872, following a bad attack of rheumatism, Wadham was certified as unfit to work underground, and the work of surveying the pits passed to his employees.